Updated on April 23rd, 2026 by Felix Martinez

 SmartCentres REIT can generate most of its revenues from companies with rock-solid balance sheets.
 It thus enjoys much more reliable revenues than most REITs.
 This is an important competitive advantage, especially during economic downturns.

-Despite its high payout ratio of 90%, the stock offers an exceptionally high dividend yield of 7.3% and hence it is an attractive candidate for the portfolios of income-oriented investors.
+Despite its high payout ratio, the stock offers an exceptionally high dividend yield of 6.7%, making it an attractive candidate for income-oriented investors’ portfolios.

-On the other hand, investors should be aware of the risk that results from the somewhat weak balance sheet of the REIT.
-If high inflation persists for much longer than currently anticipated, high-interest rates will greatly burden the REIT.
-Therefore, only the investors who are confident that inflation will soon revert to normal levels should consider purchasing this stock.
+On the other hand, investors should be aware of the risk that results from the REIT’s somewhat weak balance sheet.
+If high inflation persists for much longer than currently anticipated, high interest rates will place a heavy burden on the REIT.
+Therefore, only investors who are confident that inflation will soon revert to normal levels should consider purchasing this stock.

 Moreover, SmartCentres REIT is characterized by extremely low trading volume.
 This means that it is hard to establish or sell a large position in this stock.